James Jeans

+Sir James Hopwood Jeans OM FRS (11 September 1877 – 16 September 1946) was an English physicist, mathematician and an astronomer.
+He served as a secretary of the Royal Society from 1919 to 1929, and was the president of the Royal Astronomical Society from 1925 to 1927, and won its Gold Medal.

 Early life

 Born in Ormskirk, Lancashire, the son of William Tulloch Jeans, a parliamentary correspondent and author.
 Jeans was educated at Merchant Taylors' School, Wilson's Grammar School, Camberwell and Trinity College, Cambridge.

 As a gifted student, Jeans was counselled to take an aggressive approach to the Cambridge Mathematical Tripos competition: